terrywbrady/UsingAppScript/README.md

   SpreadsheetApp.getUi().showSidebar(html);
 }
 ```
-- Add a call to showSidebar() to the Add On Menu
+- Add a call to showSidebarWithClientJS() to the Add On Menu
 ```
 function onOpen(e) {
   SpreadsheetApp.getUi()